Staff Profile

 Research

-I'm interested in the developmental and evolutionary origins of cognitive abilities, particularly those implicated in problem solving.
-My research spans the fields of developmental, comparative and cognitive psychology.
-I use behavioural experiments that involve individuals interacting with physical puzzles or computer-based tasks and have investigated a range of cognitive abilities in diverse groups, including planning in orangutans, intuitive statistics in capuchin monkeys, grasp of gravity in dogs, and experience of time in children.
+I'm interested in the developmental and evolutionary origins of cognitive abilities, particularly those implicated in problem-solving.
+My research spans the fields of developmental, comparative, and cognitive psychology.
+I use behavioural experiments that involve individuals interacting with physical puzzles as well as computer-based tasks and eye-tracking.
+I have investigated a range of cognitive abilities in diverse groups, including planning in orangutans, intuitive statistics in capuchin monkeys, grasp of gravity in dogs, and experience of time in children.

 Some current areas of interest include:

-Mental simulation in problem-solving: To what extent do children use mental simulation as a problem solving strategy, particularly when having to choose between alternative options?
+Mental simulation in problem-solving: To what extent do children use mental simulation as a problem-solving strategy, particularly when having to choose between alternative options?
 Are individual differences in executive functions predictive of children's tendency to simulate?
-(Funded by a British Academy/Leverhulme Trust Small Research Grant, 2021-2024)
+(Funded by a British Academy/Leverhulme Trust Small Research Grant, 2021-2024, and Experimental Psychology Society Small Grant 2025-2026).

 I have a keen interest in the Open Science movement and strive to make my research practices transparent and reproducible, via pre-registration of studies, open sharing of data and analysis code, and posting of preprints for timely dissemination.